1945

 dedication which was attended by Jack Frye and his TWA Lockheed Jr. 12A (October 25, 1941).

-Lockheed Lodestar- after Jack Frye Resigned
+Lockheed Lodestar- After Jack Frye Resigned

-purchased as a company plane by Morton Salt C.E.O.
+company plane by Morton Salt C.E.O.
 Daniel Peterkin.
 (See Page 1954 & 1963).
+Seemingly,

-of the time frame.
-A TWA captain by the name of (M.E.)
-Ed Bell was a pilot of the Lodestar for
+time frame.
+A TWA captain by the name of (M. E.) Ed Bell was a pilot of the Lodestar for Frye

-Lodestar for Howard Hughes, who it appears, then borrowed or purchased the plane from TWA.
+for Howard Hughes, who it appears, then borrowed or purchased the plane from TWA.

 The acquisition of the Lockheed Lodestar and Electra airliners as executive planes was a TWA